erictleung/erictleung.github.io/about.md

 intended to be advice and notes for my previous self in order to help my future self.

-I hope you're able to takeaway something from it as well.
+I hope you're able to take away something from it as well.

 In my free time, I like to
 [contribute to open-source projects](http://resume.github.io/?erictleung),